 Adding Effects to Guitar Track

 To add effects to your Guitar Track, tap-open the track info page, locate and tap on the guitar amp tab.
 You can then spin the amp window around by clicking on the Edit Button located on the top corner of the screen.
 You then have to go back to the guitar amp and click on the arrow pointing upward in the lower pane.
-You can then choose any standard effect provided from the single effects slot and add it to guitar track.
+You can then choose any standard effect provided from the single effects slot and add it to the guitar track.

 Rename Track Region

 You can also rename a region within the track by opening Track editor from your GarageBand iPad app.
-You can then see current name of the track at top left corner which can be renamed by double clicking on it and then typing the new name.
+You can then see current name of the track at top left corner which can be renamed by double-clicking on it and then typing the new name.

 You can use Guitar Amp in GarageBand only after connecting your electric guitar to your iPad.
 This can be done using 3rd party devices like iRig from IK Multi-media.

-Chords used by smart instrument(guitar, keyboard, bass or strings) can be edited for different variation or order rearrangement.To do this, choose a smart instrument, and then from the Song Settings Button, Tap edit Chords.
+Chords used by the smart instrument(guitar, keyboard, bass or strings) can be edited for different variation or order rearrangement.To do this, choose a smart instrument, and then from the Song Settings Button, Tap edit Chords.
 On the instrument that you selected, Tap one of the Chord Strip and you can then begin rearranging by swiping the chord wheels.
-You can also choose the chord, alternate quality and bass note.
+You can also choose the chord, alternate quality, and bass note.
 Tap Done when you’re satisfied.

 There is a lot you can do with Keyboard in GarageBand for iPad.
 You can begin with swiping between different Keyboard sounds.
-You can choose the size of keys and the number of octave visible by tapping on the Keyboard Buttons.
+You can choose the size of keys and the number of octaves visible by tapping on the Keyboard Buttons.

 Velocity can also be controlled with a dedicated control button on the Keyboard.
-Also, a particular Keyboard setup can be saved which can then be accessed from custom category.
+Also, a particular Keyboard setup can be saved which can then be accessed from a custom category.

 There are options to choose between different types of acoustic as well as electronic drum-sets.
-The drum output is totally touch dependent, the harder you hit, the louder it gets.
+The drum output is totally touch-dependent, the harder you hit, the louder it gets.
 Some parts of drum set like hi-hat and snare drum will also produce different sound depending on the area you touch.